ComCatLab/welcome-guide/docs/sources/onboarding/development.md

         [Git Branching][git-branching] sections in the Git book.

 13. **Configure VSCode.**

+    VSCode is an integrated development environment (IDE), a software that provides features to support software development.
+Many of the tasks completed herein (e.g., repository creation, file editing, syncing with remotes) can be accomplished from the VSCode application.
+VSCode also offers several very useful features such as automatic code refactoring, advanced search and replace across files, automatic code formatting, integration with code linters/formatters, automatic detection of virtual environments, and previews of markdown documents.

+    To get started, [download and install VSCode][install-vscode], [connect your GitHub account][connect-github-vscode], open your newly created repository, and install some extensions
+    to help the development process.
+Recommended extensions are listed in the [ComCat Lab VSCode Setup Extension Pack][comcat-vscode-extensions].
+    At the very least, it is highly recommended that you install the following:

+    - [autoDocstring][autodocstring]: Automatically generate Python docstrings
+      after typing `"""` and then pressing `<tab>`.
+    - [Ruff][ruff-extension]: format and check your Python code for errors
+    - [Python][python-extension]: Python language support and debugger
+      - This extension enables VSCode to detect syntax errors in your code without having to explicitly run it and also comes with a debugger that allows you to execute your code step-by-step with access to the runtime values of variables in order to identify bugs

     (TODO: install extensions, create venv, requirements.txt, pre-commit.yaml, scripts, .gitignore, connect GH account)